Free Web space and hosting from 1hwy.com

 LARGEST CARNIVORE

 For nearly a century Tyrannosaurus rex (click on Dinosaur Gallery for picture) was believed to be the largest carnivorous dinosaur that ever lived.
 Since 1993, several carnivorous dinosaurs have been discovered that are bigger than T. rex.
-Spinosaurus (see picture at left) was probably the largest meat-eating dinosaur of all.
-A piece of jawbone, recently discovered, suggests that this huge beast was sixty feet long with an eight-foot skull.
+Spinosaurus (see picture below) was probably the largest meat-eating dinosaur of all.
+A piece of jawbone, recently discovered, suggests that this huge beast was sixty feet long with an six-foot skull.

-A Shonisaurus skeleton 72 feet long was recently found on the Sikanni River in British Columbia, but this giant icthyosaur had no teeth and may have been a filter feeder that lived on plankton and other small marine organisms.
+Shastasaurus reached a length of 69 feet, but this giant ichthyosaur had no teeth and may have been a filter feeder that lived on plankton and other small marine organisms.

 SMALLEST

-The smallest adult dinosaur ever discovered is Compsognathus (see picture at left).
+The smallest adult dinosaur ever discovered is Compsognathus (see picture below).
 This theropod reached two feet in length, much of which was its relatively long tail and weighed less than some chickens.

 FASTEST